OpenMoonRay/openmoonray-docs/docs/moonray/render-output/RenderOutput.md

         default: None

-        <p class=jekyll-theme-minimal scene-class-attr-comment">If "result" is "display filter", this attribute refers to a display filter object which is used to compute the output pixel values.</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">If "result" is "display filter", this attribute refers to a display filter object which is used to compute the output pixel values.</p>

     <h3>exr_dwa_compression_level</h3>